Club Oxford Hockey

 How to Get Started in Club O

-Players can pick up registration forms from Oxford Source for Sports beside the Beer Store or you can print off a form from the "Registration" page on this site.
-Complete the form and leave it along with a cheque for $150 payable to "Club Oxford Hockey" at the Source prior to October 1st.
-The "Rookie Skate" for new players for 2018 will be held on Sunday September 30th at 7:15 on the Community Rink.
+Players can pick up registration forms from Oxford Source for Sports (located beside the Beer Store).
+Complete the form and leave it along with a cheque/cash for $150 (payable to "Club Oxford Hockey") at the Source prior to September 29th.
+Anyone not placed on a team will have their $150 refunded.
+The "Rookie Skate" for new players for 2019 will be held on Sunday September 29th at 7:15 on the Community Rink.
 Players should arrive at 6:30.
-A draft will take place on Wednesday October 3rd and regular league play will begin on Wednesday October 10th.
+There is a $10 fee to pay for the ice rental.
+A draft will take place on Wednesday October 2nd and regular league play will begin on Sunday October 6th.

 How We Operate

 The league uses a draft system in which player-coaches are allowed to protect their goalie and three other players from the previous season.
-There are two divisions, presently consisting of four teams in each.
+There are two divisions composed of 6 teams in the 'B' and 4 teams in the 'A'.

 New players are required to attend the "Rookie Skate" so they can be evaluated by the coaches and drafted into the appropriate division.
 Not everyone gets drafted.
 The players who were full-time the previous season have a place in the league guaranteed, provided they meet the registration requirements.
 New players undrafted are placed on the Spare List and are called to fill in for players who are ill, injured, or working shifts.
 Over the course of the season several players from the Spare List are placed on teams as full-time players to replace those who cannot continue.

-There is a registration fee which covers such items as the cost of new socks, pucks, sweater cleaning and replacement, photocopying, league insurance, team and individual awards and our year-end golf and meal.
-The game fee pays for ice rental, timekeeper, and referees.
+The $150 registration fee covers such items as the cost of new socks, pucks, sweater cleaning and replacement, photocopying, league insurance, team and individual awards and our year-end golf and meal.
+As well we provide financial support for the 'Hockey 4 Everone' program.
+The $10 game fee pays for ice rental, timekeeper, and referees.
 We pay by the game so if you have to miss due to illness, injury, family or work commitments a spare player can take your place and pay your game fee.
 Players who do not get drafted will have their registration fee refunded.

 A Bit of History